Adaptive Clothing for the Blind

 Magnetic Closures

-One of the simplest and universal modifications that can be made to ease dressing for those who are visually impaired is to wear clothes that feature magnets instead of traditional buttons and zippers.
+One of the simplest and universal modifications that can be made to ease dressing blind for those who are visually impaired is to wear clothes that feature magnets instead of traditional buttons and zippers.
 Magnetic closures allow for easy, stress-free dressing and undressing.

 Velcro Fastenings